dwarvesf/handbook/engineering-ladder.md

 **Collaboration & communication**

 - Makes independent decisions for the team; is actively learning how to handle difficult management situations.
-- When the tech lead is acting as the reporting manager to others, the tech lead is expected to meet regularly with their direct reports, provide frequent feedback on their work, help the individuals set goals and work with the engineering lead or director to ensure employee growth and retention goals.
+- When the tech lead is acting as the reporting manager to others, the tech lead is expected to meet regularly with their direct reports, provide frequent feedback on their work, help the individuals set goals, and work with the engineering lead or director to ensure employee growth and retention goals.
 - Helps organize and facilitate productive feedback and feedback sessions with stakeholders.

 ### Engineering Lead